Skip to main content

 Agent Comparison

-Planning✅ Built-in todos
+Planning✅ Built-in todos✅ (orchestrator phase)

-File System✅ Full support
+File System✅ Full support✅ (orchestrator phase)

-Subagents✅ Task isolation
+Subagents✅ Task isolation✅ (orchestrator phase)

-MCP Tools✅ Full integration✅ Native
+MCP Tools✅ Full integration✅ (orchestrator phase)

 MCP Resources✅ Native